 “We want to increase the use of marine residuals because it is a way of ensuring sustainable and circular resource use.
 Making sure to use every ounce we harvest is also a way of showing respect for marine life.”

 There are many products that can be made from marine residuals.
 Kristensen explains that Norwegian companies are continuously discovering untapped potential, based on synergies between industries.

-“A good example is Arctic Nutrition, a company that uses herring roe to extract useful compounds for pharmaceuticals and nutritional supplements.
+“A good example is Arctic Bioscience, a company that uses herring roe to extract useful compounds for pharmaceuticals and nutritional supplements.
 Herring roe is a new resource in this respect; previously it has been discarded completely during the processing of herring.”